3a1/Zodiak/README.md

 # 🛰About
-A fully supported and frequently updated ring0 kernel driver cheat written from zero.
+Ring0 kernel driver cheat for cs 1.6.

-Fully under development.
+Only for developers.

 Bypass all kind of server anticheats.

 # 🌌Usage
-To turn on the aimbot, hold alt.
-Run always as administrator.
 + Download latest release
 + Disable driver signature enforcement
   + Open cmd as Administrator